National Science Board

-The National Science Board (NSB) of the United States establishes the policies of the National Science Foundation (NSF) within the framework of applicable national policies set forth by the president and the Congress.
+The National Science Board (NSB) of the United States establishes the policies of the National Science Foundation (NSF) within the framework of applicable national policies set forth by the president and Congress.
 The NSB also serves as an independent policy advisory body to the president and Congress on science and engineering research and education issues.
 The board has a statutory obligation to "...render to the President and to the Congress reports on specific, individual policy matters related to science and engineering and education in science engineering, as Congress or the President determines the need for such reports," (e.g. Science and Engineering Indicators; Report to Congress on Mid-scale Instrumentation at the National Science Foundation).
 All board members are presidential appointees.
-NSF's director serves as an ex officio 25th member and is appointed by the president and confirmed by the US Senate.
+NSF's director serves as an ex officio 25th member and is appointed by the president and confirmed by the U.S. Senate.

 Mission statement

 The board's mission statement states: "Supporting education and research across all fields of science and technology and America's investment in the future."